-After project proposals are approved by the ministry they will be formally added to the transfer payment agreement through a signed amended agreement.
+After project proposals submitted on the proposal template are approved by the ministry, and a funding decision communicated, the RTO can proceed with the partnership.
+Projects will be formally added to the transfer payment agreement through a signed amended agreement at an agreed upon time.

 Throughout the year, the RTOs will have the flexibility to adjust and update plans as new partnership arrangements are secured or anticipated arrangements are dissolved.
-However, the RTOs are required to secure partnerships, and formalize their partner agreements by no later than December 31st, 2014 to ensure strategic financial management and adequate project implementation time.
+However, the RTOs are required to secure partnerships, and formalize their partner agreements by no later than December 31st, 2015 to ensure strategic financial management and adequate project implementation time.